airyhq/airy/docs/docs/sources/sms-twilio.md

 </TLDR>

-This document provides a step by step guide to integrate a Twilio SMS source with your Airy Core Platform instance.
+This document provides a step-by-step guide to integrate a Twilio SMS source with your Airy Core Platform instance.

 The Twilio SMS source provides a channel for sending and receiving SMS using the